 Homeowners insurance also protects you from incidents that happen anywhere on your property, including your backyard, garage, or shed.
 Specifically, personal liability insurance protects you if someone is injured anywhere on your property.

 Let’s say your kid has a friend over, and he slips in the backyard and breaks his wrist.
 Or your pet pooch gets a little snappy and bites a guest.
-Thanks to your liability insurance, you may be covered for legal fees and medical bills.
+Thanks to your personal liability insurance, you may be covered for legal fees, medical bills, and medical payments.

 Note: Specific breeds that are considered ‘high risk’ might not be covered, so if you have a pitbull or rottweiler, double check your policy.